TomWhite46/CRUDBackEnd/readme.md

 - Functionality to make the test appear as an overlay rather than a fixed form on the page.
 - Functionality to add warnings when deleting records.
 - Functionality to switch test to English -> Icelandic.
 <br><br>
+# 10. Acknowledgements
+Credit to Jordans H and B for the tuition, and BAE Team 4 for emotional support.
+<br><br>
 ### Project by Tom White